ermalaliraj/python-lda-topic-modeling-ec-laws/README.md

 `LDA (Linear Discriminant Analysis)` technique will be used for classifying documents into topics and prediction. <br/>
 Documents are downloaded from the Official Journal of the European Commission using this [project](https://github.com/ermalaliraj/eur-lex-official-journal-sparql).

-###
+### Algorithm

-1. Load all documents from filesystem, cleans the xml tags, lemmatize the content, and create the array 'documents' as follows:
+1. Load all documents from filesystem, cleans the xml tags, lemmatize the content, and create the array `documents` as follows:
     ```
         [
             [fileName1, fileContent1],